 Let’s now discuss the positive effects or the benefits of caffeine for athletes.

 1. Enhanced endurance

-Long distance cyclists, marathon racers and athletes involved in cross-country racing usually benefit from the use of caffeine or caffeine-containing energy drinks to improve endurance over the full course of the event.
+Long-distance cyclists, marathon racers, and athletes involved in cross-country racing usually benefit from caffeine or caffeine-containing energy drinks to improve endurance over the full course of the event.

 A few research results record a 4-5 percent improvement in overall endurance performance for caffeine-treated athletes.

 One of the significant benefits of caffeine for athletes is strength and endurance.
 It has also improved physical performance in power-related sporting activities.